CDT Gear List 2025

 Best Backpack for the CDT

 The backpack for the CDT should also be comfortable and strong enough to withstand months of abuse.
-I like to use a large compactor trash bag to keep thing dry inside, don’t spent the money on a heavy dry bag to keep your stuff dry.
+I like to use a large compactor trash bag to keep things dry inside, don’t spend the money on a heavy dry bag to keep your stuff dry.

 The best backpacks for the CDT are:

-The best sleeping bag for hiking the Continental Divide Trail is a degree rated sleeping bag around 10F and 20F.
-The CDT is colder than most of the other long distance thru hiking trail.
+The best sleeping bag for hiking the Continental Divide Trail is a degree-rated sleeping bag around 10F and 20F.
+The CDT is colder than most of the other long-distance thru-hiking trails.
 There will be a significant amount of nights well below freezing.
-Not too many thru hikers complain about having a sleeping bag that is too warm.
+Not too many thru-hikers complain about having a sleeping bag that is too warm.

-Here are a list of very highly recommended ultralight Sleeping Bags for the CDT.
+Here is a list of very highly recommended ultralight Sleeping Bags for the CDT.

 Any of the sleeping bags on this list will be great for the CDT.
 As this trail is quite a bit colder than many other trails a sleeping bag is a better option for most people.